 6) Carrier legal liability insurance:

-Carrier legal liability insurance covers the insured for the physical loss or damage to goods or merchandise directly caused by fire or/and accident to the vehicle while such goods or merchandise are in transit.
-It covers for the losses of the goods or merchandise when they are in the custody of the insured.
+Carrier legal liability insurance covers the insured for the physical loss or damage to goods or merchandise directly caused by fire or/an accident to the vehicle while such goods or merchandise are in transit.
+It covers the losses of the goods or merchandise when they are in the custody of the insured.

 A transportation company was in the business of transporting assignments of other companies to their destined locations.
 During one such transit, the goods of a small business owner were damaged due to the accident.
-However, the carrier legal liability insurance secured by the transportation company helped it to cover the financial loss caused to the business owner.
+However, the carrier’s legal liability insurance secured by the transportation company helped it to cover the financial loss caused to the business owner.

 7) Product liability insurance:

 A paint manufacturer imported the cardboard material required to produce color charts for different paints.
-However, the finished product of cardboard supplied by the vendor was of a sub-standard quality which caused the final coat of paint to appear a shade lighter.
+However, the finished product of cardboard supplied by the vendor was of the sub-standard quality which caused the final coat of paint to appear a shade lighter.
 As a result, the paint manufacturer suffered losses and sued the vendor for the same.
 The product liability insurance policy of the vendor helped him cover the losses.

 8) Trade credit insurance: